top of page

 Source: gcaptain

-Diesel engines, characterized by their higher fuel efficiency and reliability, began to gain prominence in the early 20th century.
-Their adoption in the shipping industry revolutionized sea travel, primarily due to their ability to provide consistent power over long distances with minimal fuel consumption.
+The development of the Diesel Engine by Rudolf Diesel in the late 19th century provided a more efficient and powerful alternative to steam engines, fundamentally impacting maritime industry evolution.
+Diesel engines, with their superior fuel efficiency and reliability, gained prominence in the early 20th century.
+Their adoption in shipping revolutionized sea travel by offering consistent power over long distances with minimal fuel consumption.

 Bulk Trade Ship